MastiDev/Playtime-Achievements/README.md

 ## Usage
 1. Join your world.
 5. Use `/function playtime:setup` to setup the datapack.
-6. Wait for the first 60 seconds and you should have now the first playtime achivment unlocked.
+6. Wait for the first 60 seconds and you should have now the first playtime achievements unlocked.
 And everthing is working :)

 ## Contributing
 1. Fork it!